Given their popularity, starting a virtual call center can’t be that difficult. Or can it? Here’s how to start your virtual call center from scratch.

 Luckily, when implemented right, many cloud-based call center solutions can take just a moment to go live.
 In many cases, you will only need to create an account, get a virtual phone number (or a few of them, for that matter), change a few settings, and prepare for making & answering calls right away.

 It’s worth mentioning that many call center software providers offer support throughout the implementation process (and after that), so there’s no need to worry if you encounter any difficulties.

-Keep in mind, however, that choosing & implementing the right software doesn’t end with a call center tool.
-To make the most of it, you might want to integrate it with other tools (such as CRM or helpdesk systems, depending on the need of your call center).
+Specialist of Cooltechzone.com claims that choosing & implementing the right software doesn’t end with a call center tool.
+To make the most of it, you might want to integrate it with other tools (such as CRM or helpdesk systems like HubSpot, depending on the need of your call center).
 Here’s exactly why tool integration matters in a call center.

 #4 Hire a team of call center agents

 By now, you should already have the organizational structure covered.
 It’s high time to reevaluate how many call center agents you really need.

 Here’s the thing: Ultimately, your call center is only as good as your call center agents are.
 But, if you hire too many, you’ll have to face additional costs.
 On the other hand, hiring too few means being understaffed and having problems with managing all calls flowing through your call center.

 Start small, though, with an experienced team.
 It will be easier to manage in the long run.
 Once you scale, your call center software is likely to scale alongside you.
 Simply add more users or change a pricing plan to accommodate your needs.
 The good thing with virtual call centers is that your agents can work from anywhere - which gives you access to a truly global talent pool.

 Getting a virtual call center off the ground is not only about setting up the software and hiring a few agents.
 What’s important is not resting on your laurels and keep growing your call center.